 We believe in open-ended, play-based education.
 Our early childhood programs are built upon four general principles: every child’s learning is different, environment shapes learning, ask questions, and say yes to children’s creativity.

 Early learning is an exploration that children pursue at their own pace.
 Each child is unique and and has unique developmental needs—an open-ended curriculum assures that each child can engage with developmentally appropriate activities.

 Environment shapes learning:

-CCM’s exhibit spaces are curated to facilitate various kinds of playful exploration, from active to focused.
-CCM is a safe environment, but still provides opportunities for risk, challenge, and “failing forward”.
+Our exhibit spaces are curated to facilitate various kinds of playful exploration, from active to focused.
+We provide a safe environment, but still offer opportunities for risk, challenge, and “failing forward”.
 We believe that a blank canvas can inhibit creativity, so at CCM you will always find what we call “20% inspiration”.
-This can take the form of a partially built tower, pre-squiggled drawing paper, or displayed example creations.
+Inspiration can take the form of a partially built tower, a pre-squiggled drawing paper, or a display of example creations.

 Can you tell me about your creation?
 Do you have a favorite part?
 What else might you like to add?
 I wonder what would happen if…?
 Have you ever tried…?
 Questions like this focus on the process of creating, promoting further imagination rather than passing judgement.

 Say yes to children’s creativity: